GCDigitalFellows/installdri.github.io/sections/vscode.md

 ![VSCode top level menu bar, View is the fourth option down](../images/osx/vscode/path01.png)

-3. Command pallet looks like this. *Type* `shell` into the text bar.
+3. The `Command Pallet` menu looks like this. *Type* `shell` into the text bar.
 Then choose "Shell Command: Install `code` command in PATH"

 ![textbar with menu options underneath](../images/osx/vscode/path02.png)